tercoz/time/README.md

 # time
-REST-service that addresses operartions with date and time
+REST-service that addresses operations with date and time